Global banner severity: Warning

 The role of the student representative is no different to that of any other board member.
 They have equal standing, voice, accountability, and vote, but they can’t be the presiding member (neither can the principal or staff representative).

-Standing for election as the student representative on your school board might feel a bit daunting, but there’s plenty of help and support available.
+Standing for election as the student representative can be a bit daunting, but there’s plenty of help and support available.

-There are some great benefits for a student representative, such as having a voice on how the school is governed, and gaining valuable knowledge and experience for their future – it will look great on a CV!
+There are some great benefits for a student representative, such as having a voice on how the school is governed, and gaining valuable knowledge and experience – it will look great on a CV!

 To find more information about how to become a student representative, talk to your principal or presiding member.